-- Insurance – You can be entitled to a reduction in the cost of your homeowner’s insurance because your new electronic gate makes your house safer and lowers the likelihood of a break-in.
+- Insurance – You can be entitled to a reduction in your homeowner’s insurance cost because your new electronic gate makes your house safer and lowers the likelihood of a break-in.
 Many homeowner’s insurance policies will contribute to the cost of opener repairs near you in the event of damage.
-However, it would help if you hold all necessary licenses for your electronic gate to work.
+However, it would help if you hold all the necessary licenses for your electronic gate to work.
 Insurance does not cover illegal work.

 - Resistance against the wind – You must pick a sturdy electric gate if you live in a windy area or are frequently exposed to storms (including hurricanes and tornadoes).
 Metal gates are typically the best option in these situations.
 However, it would be best to consider how the opening mechanism will be safeguarded during the storm.
 The popularity of underground openers belies their low exposure.
 If you decide on an above-ground motor, protect it fully.

 - The cost of power increases – The additional energy needed to open and close your gate if you don’t have a solar gate opener will be deducted from your regular electricity bill.
 It uses 100 Watts per day if it isn’t opened or closed.
 This amounts to just a few pence a day in many places.
 When operating, your gate motor uses up to 700 Watts of energy for 20 to 60 seconds.
 Electric gates are essential to think about even though they don’t significantly increase your electricity usage.